josherrickson/stata-mixed/stata_markdown/01-mixed-model-theory.md

 effects regression" and "random effects regression".

 Without going into the full details of the econometric world, what econometricians called "random effects regression" is essentially what statisticians called "mixed models", what we're talking about here.
 The Stata command `xtreg` handles those econometric models.
+I have a
+[document](http://errickson.net/stats-notes/xtsetvsmixed.html) which demostrates the equality of these, as well as explaing the ecoonometric "fixed effects regression" in terms of the statistical view of regression.

-^#^^#^ Wide vs Long data, Time-varying vs Time-invariant
+^#^^#^ Wide vs Long data

 Before you begin your analysis, you need to ensure that the data is in the proper format.
 The data can be either in wide-form or long-form.
 Long-format is sometimes called tall-form.